BU-Spark/ml-549-course/project-structure/project-structure.md

 # What are the phases of a data science project?

-### 1. Project Definition and Use Case Understanding:
+## Phase 1: Project Definition and Use Case Understanding:

 In this phase of the project, project groups will meet with Stakeholders to discuss the projects, available data and desired outcomes, use cases and end-users.